from copy import deepcopy

 @classmethod

-def from_pandas(cls, input: "pandas.DataFrame") -> "IRanges":
+def from_pandas(cls, input) -> "IRanges":

-"""Create a ``IRanges`` from a :py:class:`~pandas.DataFrame` object.
+"""Create an ``IRanges`` object from a :py:class:`~pandas.DataFrame`.

 Args: